prrao87/prrao87.github.io/content/posts/neo4j-python-2/index.md

 ### Create routers

 [As mentioned in the FastAPI docs](https://fastapi.tiangolo.com/tutorial/bigger-applications/), there are multiple ways to structure your application directories.
-There's no one "right" way to structure a large application with multiple end points, but, after some experimenting, I've narrowed down on the structure below that works well for a variety of use cases.
+There's no one "right" way to structure a large application with multiple end points, but, after some experimenting, I find that the structure shown below works really well for a variety of use cases, allowing for easy extensibility by myself or other developers.

 ```sh
 └── src